-No matter how long it takes, someday someone will reply…even if I am no longer here.
-This is why I keep writing.
+No matter how long it takes someday, someone will reply even if I am no longer here, remembering you writing.

 December Eighth Two-Thousand and Eighteen

-What is the word to describe the moment a raindrop merges with a larger body of water?
-Future.
+What is the word, in your language, to describe the moment a raindrop merges with a larger body of water?

 How the Body Expresses Time Has Always Been a Ritual is documentation from my autoethnographic research practice.